Pranav-496/Pranav-496/README.md

 # About

-I'm Pranav Landge, a Computer Engineer passionate about software development and building meaningful solutions.
+I'm **Pranav Landge**, a Computer Engineer passionate about software development and building meaningful solutions.
 I focus on creating clean, efficient code and transforming ideas into reliable, real-world applications.

 ### Open To